simonmichael/hledger/MANUAL.markdown

 working first, then try these one at a time:

 - `-fweb` builds the [web](#web) command, enabling a web-based user interface.
-This requires GHC 6.12.
-If you are stuck with GHC 6.10, you can use `-fweb610` instead, to build an older version of the web interface.
+This requires GHC 6.12 or greater.

 - `-fvty` builds the [vty](#vty) command, enabling a basic curses-style user interface.
 This does not work on microsoft